Why is breast milk good for my baby?

 - You are worried that your baby is not getting enough breast milk.

-- Your baby does not have 5 or more wet diapers each day.
+- Your baby does not have enough wet diapers each day.

-- Your baby does not have at least 2 bowel movements each day from 4 days to about 4 to 6 weeks of age.
+- Your baby does not have at least 2 bowel movements each day from 3 days to about 3 to 4 weeks of age.

 - Your baby is not interested in feeding and often goes without feeding for 4 to 5 hours during the first few weeks after birth.

 For tips and tools to help you raise a healthy family, visit Healthy Families BC Pregnancy & Parenting at www.healthyfamiliesbc.ca/parenting.